Prime Numbers – Definition with Examples

 What is the difference between a prime number and a co-prime number?

-The main difference between a prime number and a co-prime number is that all prime numbers are co-prime to each other; co-prime numbers don’t have to be prime themselves.
+The main difference between a prime number and a co-prime number is that a prime number is a single number with no divisors except 1 and itself; at the same time, Co-prime numbers are two numbers that don’t share any common factors.

 What is the smallest prime number?